a-sriel/project-1/devlog.md

 2025-10-23 14:33

 I accomplished a lot during this session, and I implemented some of the core logic for the driver program (communication with the encryption and logger programs, and forking to create new processes).
 I established three pipes and I believe I have a clear idea of how each of them communicate between programs.
 For the next session, I plan to finish the driver program and test how it actually communicates between files.
 To do this, I need to establish the driver process.
 I plan to open/close the respective pipes and implement the menu program (in some form) using a while loop.
 I also need to create the logger.cpp and encryption.cpp files.

+2025-10-23 20:22

+The project is coming along well.
+I am curious if I will need more or less pipes, or if the ordering of closing a pipe and dup2 matters.
+I may need to rearrange some lines of code to get this operational.

+For this session, I need to finish most of the logic for the driver program.
+I want to make sure it communicates with the encryption and logger programs.
+I will most likely implement the logger logic first, upon finishing up the driver, as per my original plan.